KienHuynh/KienHuynh.github.io/_posts/2023-05-13-reversed-location-problem.md

 ---
 layout: post
-title:  "Lost in the forest - a reversed location problem with disks and points on the plane"
+title:  "Lost in the forest - A reversed location problem with disks and points on the plane"
 date:   2023-05-13 08:00:00 -0500
 categories: computationaly geometry
 mathjax: true